Cerebus79/CryptoTicker/README.md

 # CryptoTicker
-A demo app using react to display crypto prices via REST API
+A demo app using react to display crypto prices via REST API using clean architecture principles.

 ## Details